page.headerData.587 = TEXTpage.headerData.587.value (

 Our approach

-WHH’s programs focus on anticipatory humanitarian aid and the nexus of relief, recovery, development and preparedness, in which strengthening communities’ resilience is our primary goal.
+WHH’s programs focus on anticipatory action and the nexus of relief, recovery, development, and preparedness.
+Strengthening communities’ resilience is our primary goal.
+We use detailed risk and threat analyses to predict extreme weather events and enable the timely launch of disaster response plans.

-The Welthungerhilfe Emergency Response Team can be deployed within 48 hours to support our country offices after a disaster has struck.
-Our emergency relief operations concentrate on the immediate supply of food along with water and hygiene, shelter and other necessary provisions.
+This form of disaster risk management allows us to boost preparedness in regions frequently affected by disasters and ensure we can implement relief measures quickly during a crisis – the Welthungerhilfe Emergency Response Team can be deployed within 48 hours to support our country offices after a disaster has struck.
+Our emergency relief operations concentrate on the immediate supply of food, water and hygiene, shelter, and other necessary provisions.

 Our impact

-Around 33 million people have been affected by the floods in Pakistan since July 2022.
-WHH, together with its local partner organizations, is carrying out emergency relief measures in the provinces of Sindh, Balochistan, Khyber Pakhtunkhwa and Punjab.
+WHH's work to assist the people affected by the July 2022 floods in Pakistan demonstrates our approach to humanitarian assistance.
+WHH and local partner organizations have carried out emergency relief measures in the provinces of Sindh, Balochistan, Khyber Pakhtunkhwa and Punjab.
 Furthermore, in the Rajanpur district, WHH has supported the development of community-level disaster preparedness in recent years.
 The resultant Union Council Disaster Management Committees are now helping with the flood relief, with WHH's support.
-As the flood water began to recede in September across all regions, WHH has also distributed seeds and tools to support small-scale agriculture and consequently the supply of food, as well as provided building materials for the repair of damaged houses.
+As the flood water began to recede in September 2022 across all regions, WHH has also distributed seeds and tools to support small-scale agriculture and food security, and provided building materials to repair damaged houses.

-Inn Malawi's largest refugee camp, the majority of the approximately 40,000 refugees come from the Democratic Republic of Congo, Rwanda or Burundi.
+In Malawi's largest refugee camp, most of the approximately 40,000 refugees come from the Democratic Republic of Congo, Rwanda or Burundi.
 The international community and the Malawian government provide these people little support.
-WHH has helped setup a care center for children with physical disabilities and/or learning difficulties in the camp.
-Since the center opened in March 2021, it has offered a wide range of activities that improve the lifes of these children as well as providing support and training for parents.
+WHH has helped set up a care center for children with physical disabilities and/or learning difficulties in the camp.
+Since the center opened in March 2021, it has offered a wide range of activities that improve the lives of these children and provide support and training for parents.